Teach Kids How to Blow Their Nose in 3 Steps

 Teach kids how to blow nose

-First, knowing why nose-blowing helps us is important.
-Next, breaking down the steps can be a big help.
+First, knowing why nose-blowing helps is important.
+Next, breaking down the steps can make it easier.
 Last but not least, practice makes progress.

+Knowing why something is good makes you more likely to try it.
 That’s why it’s important to understand why we do the things we do!

 So…why should you bother blowing your nose?